Chechen genocide

-The Chechen genocide refers to the mass casualties suffered by the Chechen people since the beginning of the Chechen–Russian conflict in the 18th century.
+The Chechen genocide refers to the mass casualties suffered by the Chechen people since the beginning of the Chechen–Russian conflict in the 19th century.
 The term has no legal effect, although the European Parliament recognized the 1944 forced deportation of the Chechens, which killed around a third of the total Chechen population, as an act of genocide in 2004.
-Similarly, in 2022, the Verkhovna Rada of Ukraine condemned the "genocide of the Chechen people" by Russia during the First Chechen War and the Second Chechen War.
+Similarly, in 2022, the Verkhovna Rada of Ukraine condemned the "genocide of the Chechen people" by Russia during the First and the Second Chechen Wars.

 History

 19th century

 In 1817, the commander-in-chief of the Russian army in the Caucasus, General Alexey Yermolov, who had a particular dislike for the Chechens, decides to move the Caucasian fortified line, which served as the southern border of the Russian Empire, from the banks of the Terek to the Chechen lands near the Sunzha River.
 This led to the Caucasian War of 1817–1864.

 The occupation of Sunzha was accompanied by a partial expulsion of the Chechens to the mountains ("to live on St. Anthony's food", (Note: The Christian ascetic Anthony of Thebes (III–IV centuries) lived in the desert, eating herbs and roots.) in the words of Yermolov).
 The latter hoped that, having seized the fields and pastures of the Chechens and created hunger among them, because of the lack of land, they would "begin to exterminate each other" better than him or, in any case, will submit to him.

 As Yermolov liked to call himself, the "proconsul of the Caucasus" accused the Chechens of attacking the line.
 "I'd rather leave the desert steppes from the Terek to Sunzha," he said, "than tolerate robberies in the rear of our fortifications."
 (Note: Like other European powers, who saw banditry, a chronic tendency to anarchy and rejection of progress and civilization in protests against their rule in Africa and Asia, and explained the expansion of their colonial possessions by the need to protect themselves from "robbers and scum", the Russian Empire did not recognize the fair nature of the highlanders fight and called their resistance and partisan raids "robbery", "predation", "savagery", "highhandedness", and the mountain militias "predatory parties", "bands", "rabble", etc. Meanwhile, raids were often a response to the Cossacks or soldiers driving away cattle from the Chechens and were thus mutual in nature.)
 In support of his words, in 1819–1820 he conducted punitive expeditions against a number of villages and razed some of them to the ground.
 Similar operations with the extermination of auls, the taking of hostages as a guarantee of obedience, the destruction of wheats and crops, deforestation, the relocation of residents to the plains under the supervision of the royal forces, the construction of new fortifications on the conquered lands were carried out in subsequent years, throughout the entire Caucasian war.